UCB-Epi-R/ucb-epi-r.github.io/README.md

 Welcome!
 This course assumes knowledge of epidemiology but does not assume knowledge of R. It is intended to introduce epidemiologists to R for their research.

 - For each topic, there is an online tutorial that can be completed online without installing R on your desktop.
 Complete these before doing the homework assignments.
--  Homework must be submitted through [okpy.org](https://okpy.org/).
-Only students registered in UC Berkeley intermediate epidemiology courses will be able to submit homework for grading.
 - The reading suggestions are from Hadley Wickham's free ebook [R for Data Science](http://r4ds.had.co.nz/index.html).
 These are optional readings that can serve as a supplement to the tutorials for students who find them helpful.

 #### Video on how to use this site: